 Outside of the classroom I enjoy watching football and college basketball, going to broadway shows like the Book of Mormon, Wicked, and Monty Python's Spamalot, and going to comic book conventions.
 After experiencing DragonCon while living in the Atlanta area, there is nothing more fun than watching people dress up in Halloween costumes when it's not Halloween.
 Finally, I am an avid bowler and love to cook as these are my releases when I am over stressed.

-Georgia Institute of Technology-Main Campus - MS, Chemistry
+Graduate Degree: Georgia Institute of Technology-Main Campus - Master of Science, Chemistry

 ACT Math: 35

 AP Chemistry: 5

 college basketball, broadway theater, bowling, trivia